fathym/fathym.io_Sparkfun_Photon_WeatherShield/README.md

 [![Sparkfun logo](https://www.sparkfun.com/marcomm/SF-Logo-2C-PC-%C2%AE.jpg "Sparkfun logo")](https://www.sparkfun.com/)

-[Fathym](http://fathym.com) is a platform that let's you create powerful, social, front-end apps and dashboards for your IoT projects.
-With the fathym.io.photon-0.0.1-weathershield library, it's super easy to create a data dashboard and data-triggered notifications for your new weather station.
+[Fathym](http://fathym.com) is a platform that gives you collaborative, front-end apps, dashboards and notifications for your Particle Photon.
+Get up and running in the cloud, and even control your photon from your very own Fathym app in minutes.

 # Tutorial